 Charles and Diana's fairy-tale marriage crumbles.

 Whilst we can only imagine just how wretched the young and naive Princess Diana must have felt being married into such a tight-knit impenetrable family.
 Emma Corrin does a brilliant job of showing Diana's loneliness and desperation to please her husband and in-laws.
 The facts remain that, to quote Diana, 'there were three people in that marriage, so it was very crowded'.

 Rumour has it that this latest storyline has left senior royals reeling and saying the storyline is biased towards Diana but it impossible not to feel sympathy toward her given everything that has transpired.
 Overall much of The Crown is true and historically accurate but where intimate conversations cannot be documented the story writers step in to fill in the blanks as to how it may have happened.

 How can you watch The Crown?

 The Crown season 1-4 is currently streaming on Netflix.
 Netflix is a great value streaming service and costs £5.99 per month.
-There is also a DVD box-set of Seasons 1-3 available to buy.
+You can also buy The Crown Series 1-3 DVD Boxset.

 If you still need convincing, just have a look at the official Netflix trailer for The Crown Season 4.
 It's big budget, slick, star-studded and as close to the real thing as you can possibly get.